SoftMindsKoinsep/Introduction-WordPress-1-O-1/README.md

 ---

-## Step 2: Deploy Your WordPress Site Online
+## Step 2: Deploy Your WordPress Site Online (Does not apply for workshops)

 To make your site accessible on the internet, you'll need to migrate it from your local environment to a live server.